-The Children and Young Person's Practice Leader will proactively build the capability across The Orange Door workforce working collaboratively to engage with children and young people to ensure that the experiences and voices of children and young people inform the service response in line with The Orange Door Service Model and Best Interests Case Practice Model.
+The Children and Young Person's Practice Leader will proactively build the capability across The Orange Door workforce, working collaboratively to engage with children and young people to ensure that the experiences and voices of children and young people inform the service response in line with The Orange Door Service Model and the Best Interests Case Practice Model.

 2. Scope

 Budget: Nil

-People: Administration Officers (1.8 FTE)
+People: Nil

 3. Relationships